Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 For starters, a unit that’s only used for a few weeks each year will have a longer life than one used for several months each year.
 A unit that’s used continuously for many hours during a period of use will similarly have a short life span.

 Keeping your AC unit clean and regularly maintaining it will also extend its life considerably.
 Filters clogged with dirt, grease, and dust won’t allow air to flow through them properly, making all the components work more to cycle air and cool a room.
+Mold can grow in the vents of your unit too, so be sure to learn how to clean mold from air conditioner vents if you don’t want to pay for a professional service.

 Furthermore, the air passes through dirt or pollutants and will carry them to the evaporator coil, making it harder for it to absorb heat.
 Cleaning your filters regularly or replacing them if they’re disposable will help to prevent malfunction and maintain optimal performance.